-Redesigns organization as necessary to achieve maximum productivity and staff development.
+Ensures efficient operation of the Redesigns organization as necessary to organization and makes necessary achieve maximum productivity and staff adjustments.
+Balances productivity and development.
 Balances bringing in new staff with developing current employees.

 53. LEADERSHIP - Influences others toward goal accomplishment.